K9H8/TDX-Arena/Please Recycle/Please Recycle.md

    - **Login**: `admin`
    - **Password**: `vYuzpN9MTHdxWw5a`

-   This gave me both the login credentials and a request to verify if they worked.

 ### 5. **Logging into the System**

    Using the credentials I found in the email, I successfully logged into the system with: